Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

   supported, but pretty limited given the format's limitations (no support for pivots, skeletons, animations, UV2, PBR materials, ...).
 - FBX, supported via the `ufbx <https://github.com/ufbx/ufbx>`__ library.
-The previous import workflow used `FBX2glTF <https://github.com/godotengine/FBX2glTF>`__ integration.
+The previous import workflow used `FBX2glTF <https://github.com/redotengine/FBX2glTF>`__ integration.
 This requires installing an external program that links against the proprietary FBX SDK, so we recommend using the default ubfx method or other formats listed above (if suitable for your workflow).

-Copy the scene file together with the textures and mesh data (if separate) to the project repository, then Godot will do a full import when focusing the editor window.
+Copy the scene file together with the textures and mesh data (if separate) to the project repository, then redot will do a full import when focusing the editor window.

 Exporting glTF 2.0 files from Blender (recommended)